-Miller serves as associate professor of international history at The Fletcher School at Tufts University and co-director of the school's Russia and Eurasia Program.
-He also serves as visiting fellow at the American Enterprise Institute, where he researches and writes on trends in international politics.
+Miller serves as professor of international history at The Fletcher School at Tufts University and codirector of the school's Russia and Eurasia Program.
+He also serves as nonresident fellow at the American Enterprise Institute, a leading think tank, where he researches and writes on trends in international politics.
 He is also a Director at Greenmantle, a New York and London-based macroeconomic and geopolitical consulting firm that advises some of the world's largest hedge funds, venture capital firms, asset managers, and corporations.